miekg/mmark.nl/content/post/start.md

    Hi! _from_ Mmark.
 ~~~

-The [rfc](https://github.com/mmarkdown/mmark/blob/rfc) directory has a couple of (older) RFCs that
+The [rfc](https://github.com/mmarkdown/mmark/tree/master/rfc) directory has a couple of (older) RFCs that
-have been converted to Mmark.
+have been converted to Mmark for (syntax) inspiration.